 Influences on Anguilla Food

-The more time I’ve spent in the Caribbean the more I see common or similar foods from island to island, and also in some Central American countries.
+The more time I’ve spent in the Caribbean the more I see common or similar foods from island to island.
+This is true especially with Jamaican food and also food in some Central American countries.

 But there’s no doubt Anguilla food is different.
 One of the more impactful influences is that there is very little farming or animal rearing on the island.